KH2FM-Mods-Num/GoA-ROM-Edition/readme.md

 		- This custom patch is for the new PC Mods Manager setup and includes visual changes that can't be done with just the Mods Manger alone.
 		- HD GoA World icons.
-		- HD Textures Detection Saber, and Edge of Ultima.
+		- HD Textures Detection Saber, Edge of Ultima, and FAKE.
 		- Fixed sound and visual effects for Detection Saber and Edge of Ultima.
 		- Custom GoA image for Space Paranoids computer terminals when choosing to return.